IceSmash2/manangos-TipBot/README.md

-# Ananos Stellar Reddit tip bot
+  # Manangos Stellar Reddit tip bot

-...is a reddit tipping service to easily give (Stellar) Ananos to your favorite redditors!
-[Ananos](https://ananos.tk) is a feeless, instant, rich in vitamin C cryptocurrency.
-Before using Ananos Tipper, please take a look at the [Terms of Service](https://github.com/swartbeens/ananos-stellar-reddit-tipbot#terms-of-service).
+...is a reddit tipping service to easily give (Stellar) Manangos to your favorite redditors!
+[Manangos](https://Manangos.tk) is a feeless, instant, rich in vitamin C cryptocurrency.
+Before using Manangos Tipper, please take a look at the [Terms of Service](https://github.com/swartbeens/Manangos-stellar-reddit-tipbot#terms-of-service).